The Debt (2010 film)

-The Debt is a 2010 thriller and a remake of the 2007 Israeli thriller film Ha-Hov, directed by John Madden from a screenplay by Matthew Vaughn, Jane Goldman and Peter Straughan.
+The Debt is a 2010 thriller film directed by John Madden from a screenplay written by Matthew Vaughn, Jane Goldman and Peter Straughan.
+It is an English-language remake of the 2007 Israeli film.
 It stars Helen Mirren, Sam Worthington, Jessica Chastain, Ciarán Hinds, Tom Wilkinson, Marton Csokas and Jesper Christensen.

 Although ready for release in July 2010, and scheduled for a December 2010 release in the United States, the film only toured various film festivals during the autumn of 2010 and spring of 2011.
 It did not see a general release until it was released in France on 15 June 2011, followed by Kazakhstan and Russia in July 2011, and the United States, Canada, and India on 31 August 2011.